Facts to Know

 Systemic Lupus Erythematosus (also known as lupus or SLE) is a chronic disease that can affect any part of the body.
 Lupus is an autoimmune disorder, which means your body's immune system attacks healthy cells and tissue.
 In lupus the overactive immune system produces antibodies that attack various tissue and organs, including the skin, joints, kidneys, heart, and brain.
 Some people experience only mild rashes and arthritis.
 Others suffer debilitating fever, fatigue, joint pain, or severe organ and/or life-threatening disease.

 Lupus can be hard to diagnose.
+It is a disease of spontaneous flares and remissions and is likely to manifest differently in different patients.
 Almost all people with lupus have joint pain and develop arthritis.
 Frequently affected joints are the fingers, hands, wrists, and knees.
+Living with lupus is a tremendous challenge, mainly due to the unpredictable nature of the disease.
 Rarely, lupus complications can be fatal.

 What causes lupus?